The 1980s were famous for many things… mullets, parachute pants, and phenomenal savings interest rates of 14 percent or more on CDs.

 Does perception match reality?

-According to personal savings data from the Bureau of Economic Analysis, Americans reached 2011 having saved an average of 3.48 percent of income over the previous 10 years.
-They had at least managed to drag the personal savings rate up to 5.8 percent by 2010, but even this doesn't come close to matching savings rates from a generation ago.
+According to personal savings data from the Bureau of Economic Analysis, Americans have saved an average of 3.48 percent of income over the previous 10 years.
+They had at least managed to drag the personal savings rate up to 5.8 percent, but even this doesn’t come close to matching savings rates from a generation ago.
 Americans went into 1981 having saved an average of 9.63 percent over the prior 10 years.

 So, perceptions aside, savings rates in the early 21st century are less than half of what they were a generation earlier.